syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ![](Grouping_images/Grouping_img1.png)

 ## Custom Grouping
-The SfListView supports grouping the items based on custom logic applied to either `SfListView.DataSource.GroupComparer` property or `GroupDescriptor.Comparer` added to the DataSource.GroupDescriptors collection.
+The SfListView supports grouping the items based on custom logic applied to the `SfListView.DataSource.GroupComparer` or `GroupDescriptor.Comparer` property added to the DataSource.GroupDescriptors collection.
-In custom group comparer, all the items present in a group compares each other based on the items count to each group sorted accordingly.
+In the custom group comparer, all the items present in a group compares each other based on the items count to each group sorted accordingly.

 {% tabs %}
 {% highlight c# %}